-Worker's compensation provides payment for lost wages and medical bills related to the treatment of injuries or illnesses that are caused at or because of your job.
+Worker's compensation provides payment for lost wages and medical bills related to the treatment of injuries or illness that are caused at or because of your job.
 Because this system exists, your private health insurance is not obligated to pay for injuries you sustain on the job.

-Such an investigation can occur as soon as your health care providers (doctors, hospital, chiropractor, etc.) begin submitting your bills to your private health insurance company.
-Sometimes, the investigation may not begin for a number of months after your private healthcare providers submit bills.
+Such an investigation can occur as soon as your health care providers (doctors, hospital, chiropractor, etc.) begin submitting bills to your private health insurance company.
+Sometimes, the investigation may not begin for a number of months after your private health care providers submit bills.
 The amount of time depends on the health insurance company involved and the injuries you sustained.
-Just because the insurance company does not deny the claim right away, or pay the first couple of medical bills, does not mean that they have been duped or that they will continue to pay.
+Just because they do not deny the claim right away, or pay the first couple of medical bills, does not mean that they have been duped or that they will continue to pay.

 Regardless, all private health insurance companies review the bills and treatment note that the healthcare provider creates.
 This review includes examining the medical records of the kind of scenario that appears to be related to a work accident.
 Insurance companies can often tell what injuries caused on the job look like.

 If someone outright informs their doctor that the injury occurred at work, then most often the doctor will refuse to provide treatment.
-There's a simple reason for this: they know that the health , and then they won't be paid.
+There's a simple reason for this because they know that the health insurance company is eventually going to deny the claim, and then they won't be paid.